Optimally Guarding 2-Reflex Orthogonal Polyhedra by Reflex Edge Guards: Running time

+Summarizing, and recalling the upper bounds given in Theorems~\ref{t4:2orthor} and~\ref{t4:2orthoe}, we have hereby proved Theorem~\ref{t:main}.
 Observe that the only superlinear step is the vertical sweep that finds the contact lines in every vertical face of the polyhedron.
 Whether a more efficient algorithm exists remains an open problem.